- An employee handbook organizes and explains your company’s policies.

 Tip: Questions about the handbook and company policy in employee exit interviews can help you gather honest feedback about what works well and what doesn’t.

 Where can I find employee handbook templates?

-If one thing should be clear to you now, it’s that creating an employee handbook takes time and work.
-You should also know now that employee handbook texts are references unique to your business, not inflexible documents to copy from other companies.
-With all these considerations in mind, feel free to look at these employee handbook templates and examples to get started.
+If one thing should be clear to you now, it’s that creating an employee handbook takes time and effort.
+You should also realize that employee handbook texts are references unique to your business, not inflexible documents to copy from other companies.
+With all these considerations in mind, view employee handbook templates and examples to get started.